Hardeep Singh Nijjar: Diplomatic fallout

 Nijjar's death caused a diplomatic crisis, with Canada–India relations falling to their lowest point.
 The allegations have infuriated India, which rejected the allegations as "absurd" and "motivated".
 The investigation directly led to the suspension of talks on a Canada–India trade deal on 1 September.
-Canadian Foreign Minister Mélanie Joly ordered the expulsion of Pavan Kumar Rai, a top Indian diplomat in Canada who headed the operations of the Research and Analysis Wing, India's external intelligence agency, in Canada.
+Canadian foreign minister Mélanie Joly ordered the expulsion of Pavan Kumar Rai, a top Indian diplomat in Canada who headed the operations of the Research and Analysis Wing, India's external intelligence agency, in Canada.
 In response, India expelled Olivier Sylvestre, the chief of the Canadian intelligence office in India, the next day.

 The Indian government also accused Canada of harbouring "extremists and terrorists" who "continue to threaten India's sovereignty and territorial integrity".
 On 21 September, India's foreign ministry spokesperson Arindam Bagchi branded Canada as a "safe haven for terrorists, for extremists, and for organized crime."
 Politicians from both the ruling Bharatiya Janata Party and the opposition, as well as news anchors, commentators and former ambassadors, accused Trudeau of making the allegations for political gain.

 India issued a travel warning on 20 September 2023, urging Indian citizens to "exercise utmost caution" when travelling to Canada due to "growing anti-India activities and politically condoned hate-crimes"; Canadian Minister of Public Safety Dominic LeBlanc dismissed India's travel advisory, saying: "People can read into that what they want.
 Canada is a safe country.
 What we're doing is ensuring there's an appropriate criminal investigation into these circumstances."
 India temporarily suspended the processing of visa applications for Canadian citizens on 21 September 2023 due to the "rift" between the countries; the Indian government blamed "security threats being faced by our High Commission and consulates in Canada" as the reason for the suspension.
 There is no restriction on citizens holding valid visas.

 On 30 September 2023, the Indian foreign minister S. Jaishankar said that India has had an ongoing problem with Canada for years, due to what he said was Canada's "permissiveness in regard to terrorism, extremism and violence in the country", and that "our diplomatic personnel have been consistently and continuously intimidated in Canada".
 In October, India ordered Canada to remove 41 of its diplomats from its embassy in Delhi.

-In June 2024, Indian PM Modi and Canadian PM Trudeau met briefly at the G7 summit in Italy, signaling that the diplomatic outcry over Nijjar's assassination may be receding.
+In June 2024, Modi and Trudeau met briefly at the G7 summit in Italy, signalling that the diplomatic outcry over Nijjar's assassination may be receding.
 PM Trudeau further stated that there was a commitment to collaborate with India on some important issues.
+Under the Premiership of Mark Carney, ties between Canada and India eased, with the two nations restoring diplomatic ties in 2025.